 I was at a local World Market a few weeks ago and saw a photo album called SELFIES.
 It was an album dedicated to #selfies.
 The tagline read, “A photo album of me, myself and I.” It was a cute little gift.
 But it got me thinking about how we have become a culture of me, myself and I.

 What can you do for me?
 What can you give me?
 Look at me.
 Like me.
 Heart me.
 Tag me.
-Comment me.
+Comment on me.
 Thumbs up me.
 Retweet me.
-We are obsessed with ME.
+We are obsessed with ME!

 The Proverbs 31 woman, she wasn’t obsessed with herself.
 She was generous to others.
 She gave.
 She reached out her hand to the needs of others.